RacecarJ/vesc-firmware/README.md

 There is a configuration file for for VESC 6 in the VESC-Configuration/vesc6_upenn_foc.xml.

 <h3>Quick install instructions</h3>
 This firmware may be flashed using the vesc-tool: https://vesc-project.com/vesc_tool version 3.00.
+Earlier version of the VESC Tool will upload the firmware, but will not interact with it properly.

-In the case of the VESC6 MkV, it may be necessary to download the bootloader to the VESC.
+It may be necessary to download the bootloader to the VESC.
 The bootloader is available in the VESC Tool, Firmware->Bootloader.

 <h4>Bootloader installation instructions</h4>